jeremytregunna/wild/README.md

 - **Flat Hash Storage**: Linear probing hash table with no artificial capacity limits
 - **Zero Runtime Allocation**: Static allocator prevents allocation after initialization
 - **CPU Topology Detection**: Uses CPUID and `/sys/devices` to optimize for actual hardware
+- **Optional Durability**: Write-ahead log with io_uring for persistence when needed

 As a result, works best on Linux, but changing how caches are discovered to use cpuid could support other OSes.